somekindofdesign/two-dogs/README.md

 <h2>Audiences</h2>
 <p>The target audience for this site is consumers of online entertainment with a cross section of dog-lovers.
 It's primary source of traffic will be through social media channels.
 If the site is successful, it is expected that a portion of users will come from signing up to the blog.</p>
+<p>It is anticipated that due to the nature of the site, users will predominatly use their mobile phone to use the Two Dogs site.
+This should be verified as the site gathers traffic.</p>

 <ul>
 <strong>User Stories</strong>
 <li>As a dog lover and online content consumer I want to view content relating to dogs online</li>